You Received a Tentative Notice of Overpayment: Now What?

 The moral of the story?
 Appeal, appeal, appeal.

-Posted on April 5, 2013, in Appeal Deadlines, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Recoupment, North Carolina, Petitions for Contested Cases, Program Integrity, Tentative Notices of Overpayment and tagged Appeal, Attorney general, DHHS, Division of Medical Assistance, Health care provider, Medicaid, North Carolina, Tentative Notice of Overpayment.
+Posted on April 5, 2013, in Appeal Deadlines, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Recoupment, NC DHHS, North Carolina, Petitions for Contested Cases, Program Integrity, Tentative Notices of Overpayment and tagged Appeal, Attorney general, Division of Medical Assistance, Health care provider, Medicaid, NC DHHS, North Carolina, Tentative Notice of Overpayment.
 Bookmark the permalink.
 3 Comments.